Sydney Football Stadium (1988): Usage

-The Sydney Football Stadium was the Sydney Roosters' home ground from 1988.
+The SFS was the Sydney Roosters' home ground from 1988.
 It was built on the site of the old Sydney Sports Ground which served as the Roosters home ground for decades, and the old SCG No 2 which served as a secondary ground for some state cricket matches, an additional training ground, and athletics.
 Both grounds were demolished in 1986 to make way for the SFS.

 The first event held at the venue marked the beginning of the 1988 rugby league season, with a match between the then Eastern Suburbs Roosters and the St George Dragons on Friday 4 March 1988.
 St George won the game 24–14.
 The Roosters had to wait until Round 5 that season for their first win at the venue, defeating the Gold Coast Giants 28–10.

 From 1988 to 1999 and from 2002 to 2005, it also served as the home ground for the South Sydney Rabbitohs.
-The Rabbitohs returned to the ground with a one-off game against the Broncos in Round 25 of the 2015 NRL season.
+The Rabbitohs returned to the ground with a one-off game against the Brisbane Broncos in Round 25 of the 2015 NRL season.

 The SFS has hosted rugby league football test matches since its opening in 1988 starting with two matches in Australia's 1988 Ashes series win against Great Britain.
 The first game of the series saw the Wally Lewis captained, Don Furner coached Australians christen their new Sydney home with a 17–6 win in front of 24,480 fans.
 That game was also the 100th test match between Australia and either Great Britain or England.
-The record international Rugby League crowd at the stadium was set for the first Ashes against Great Britain on their 1992 Australasian Tour when Australia won 22–6 in front of 40,141 in what was the first time a test in Sydney had attracted over 40,000 fans since 1974.
+The record international Rugby League crowd at the stadium was set for the first AshsGagainst Great Britain on their 1992 Australasian Tour when Australia won 22–6 in front of 40,141 in what was the first time a test in Sydney had attracted over 40,000 fans since 1974.
 The stadium has also hosted the Rugby League Tri-Nations, including the Final of the 2006 tournament in which Australia triumphed 16–12 over New Zealand in Golden point extra-time thanks to a try by captain Darren Lockyer.